 Are there different levels of leadership assessment?

 Leadership assessment can be conducted for a whole host of different leadership levels, for example for supervisors, middle managers or the executive level.
 When designing an assessment process, it is important to ensure that the assessment process is designed appropriately for the level of the leadership role.
 Ensuring that there is sufficient challenge for those undertaking the assessment process, but also ensuring that it has not been developed at a level beyond the capabilities needed at that level of leadership.
 Conducting a thorough job analysis when designing the leadership assessment can help to ensure you are measuring the correct aspects for the particular role at the right level of leadership expectations.

 What does a good leadership assessment look like?

 A good leadership assessment process should provide a well-rounded and objective way of evaluating a leader’s capabilities as well as take into account the investment of time a leader is asked to invest.
 It is good to strike a balance between a thorough and robust behavioural assessment and ensuring the process is meaningful and engaging for the leaders themselves.
 There are many different types of leadership assessment methods, and often leadership assessment processes will involve the use of a number of different tools.
-Some of the most common are:
+Read our blog to choose the right leadership assessment for you.
+Some of the most common assessments are: